-DPW proposed to set the maximum cash component benefit at \$1000.
+DPW proposed to set the maximum cash component benefit at \$1,000.

-Three testifiers recommended eliminating the maximum amount for a cash grant.
+Two testifiers recommended eliminating the maximum amount for a cash grant.
 Testifiers stated that only households with the greatest need for energy assistance qualify for the highest cash grant amounts.

-One testifier recommended the maximum Cash benefit be between \$1000 and \$1500 depending on federal funding received.
+One testifier recommended the maximum Cash benefit be between \$1,000 and \$1,500, depending on federal funding received.

-One testifier recommended maintaining the maximum amount for a cash grant at \$1000.
+One testifier recommended the maximum Cash benefit be reduced to \$800.